rabbunimerugumala/Mason-Manager-Pro/README.md

 -   **`layout.tsx`**: The main application layout.
 It sets up the HTML structure, includes the global stylesheet, and wraps all pages with the `DataProvider` for state management.
 -   **`page.tsx`**: The home page.
 It fetches the list of work sites from `DataContext` and displays them using the `PlaceCard` component.
 It also contains the dialog for creating a new site.
--   **`globals.css`**: Defines global styles, customizes the application's color theme using CSS variables, and includes custom gradient button classes (`btn-gradient-primary`).
+-   **`globals.css`**: Defines global styles, customizes the application's color theme using CSS variables, and includes the custom gradient button class (`btn-gradient-primary`).

 ### `src/app/places/[id]/`